School Of British Accents: The Welsh Accent

 Now, you may have heard of Denglish (German and English), or even Franglais (French and Anglais), but a lesser known member of this group of wonderfully amalgamated languages is “Wenglish” — which, as you may have already guessed, refers to the beautiful hybrid that is Welsh and English.
 As the dialect of Wales, Welsh English combines many lexical and phonological features of the Welsh language with Standard English.
 It all comes together to form a distinctive Welsh accent.

+So, how similar is the Welsh accent to British accents?
 The Welsh accent, unlike most British accents, has a clearly defined geographical area: Wales.
 While part of the United Kingdom, Wales is its own country.
-And because it’s a whole country, it’s also not surprising that there’s no single Welsh accent.
+And because it’s a whole country, it’s also not surprising that there’s no single accent in the Welsh language.
 Depending on where you are, you’ll hear different voices.
 In the north of Wales there are Scouse and Merseyside English influences to be seen, and towards the south you can even detect influences from the West Country dialect.

 Despite the differences, there are still some generalizations you can make about the Welsh accent.
 So let’s dive into where Welsh English comes from, why it sounds the way it does and how you can master some of our favorite Welsh words.